Dog food: History

 In England, care to give dogs particular food dates at least from the late eighteenth century, when The Sportsman's dictionary (1785) described the best diet for a dog's health in its article "Dog":

 In 1833, The Complete Farrier gave similar but far more extensive advice on feeding dogs:

 It was not until the mid-1800s that the world saw its first food made specifically for dogs.
 An American electrician, James Spratt, concocted the first dog treat.
 Living in London at the time, he witnessed dogs around a shipyard eating scraps of discarded biscuits.
 Shortly thereafter he introduced his dog food, made up of wheat meals, vegetables and meat.
 By 1890 production had begun in the United States and became known as "Spratt's Patent Limited".

 In later years, dog biscuit was sometimes treated as synonymous with dog food:

 Canned horse meat was introduced in the United States under the Ken-L Ration brand after World War I as a means to dispose of excess horses no longer needed for the war.
 The 1930s saw the introduction of canned cat food and dry meat-meal dog food by the Gaines Food Co.
 By the time World War II ended, pet food sales had reached $200 million.
 In the 1950s Spratt's became part of General Mills.
 For companies such as Nabisco, Quaker Oats, and General Foods, pet food represented an opportunity to market by-products as a profitable source of income.

+Physiology

+Like the other members of the order Carnivora, the dog has a short digestive tract and longer canine teeth, poor ability to synthesise arginine, vitamin D, and α-linolenic acid.
+Although the dog is a carnivore it has some omnivorous metabolic function such as converting β-carotene to vitamin A, tryptophan to niacin, cysteine to taurine, and linoleic acid to arachidonic acid.

+Dogs can synthesise glucose from glucogenic amino acids in the liver and kidney if the dog is unable to obtain adequate starch, glucose, or glycogen.

+Impact and sustainability

+As of 2018, there are around 470 million pet dogs.
+Pet food production is responsible for 20-30% of the environmental impacts from animal production.
+It has been estimated that global greenhouse gas emissions from dog and cat dry food represents around 1.1%−2.9% of global emissions, an amount close to the total emissions of countries such as Mozambique or the Philippines.

+Like humans, dogs are omnivores.
+There is research on alternative protein sources for pet food including insects and algae.

+A life-cycle analysis of contemporary pet foods suggests wet foods for cats and dogs tend to have a larger impact than dry foods.
+It also suggests there are substantial opportunities for improvement in "all phases of the pet food life cycle, including formulation, ingredient selection, manufacturing processes" and so on.